tishonator/TishCommerce/README.md

   - `NEXT_PUBLIC_PAYPAL_CLIENT_ID` – PayPal Client ID (sandbox or live, depending on the flag)
   - `PAYPAL_CLIENT_SECRET` – PayPal Client Secret (used server-side to capture/verify orders)

+- **Payment (Stripe Payment Element)**
+  - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` – Stripe publishable key used to initialize Stripe.js and the Stripe Payment Element on the client side
+  - `STRIPE_SECRET_KEY` – Stripe secret key used on the server side to create PaymentIntents
+  - `STRIPE_WEBHOOK_SECRET` – Secret used to verify Stripe webhook events (e.g., payment success/failure notifications)

 Note: Never commit this file to Git or public repositories.

 When deploying to Vercel, add these as Environment Variables in your project’s Settings → Environment Variables panel.